-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) aim to eliminate discrimination based on disability.
-Section 504 states:
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act were designed to eliminate discrimination on the basis of disability.
+To that end, Section 504 provides, in pertinent part, as follows:

 No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance. . . .